albakomito/Think-Green-Investing-/README.md

 <img src="https://user-images.githubusercontent.com/99312687/175099873-19f75476-b014-40c2-97d2-16e12625226b.png" width="600" height="400">

-The purpose of this project is to use algorithmic trading and machine learning to show that our renewable energy portfolio is a good investment for environmentally conscious and socially responsible investors.
-We compare our portfolio to the S&P500 with these analysis because the S&P500 index is a good indictor of how the overall stock market is doing during the dates we have chosen.
-Therefore, if our portfolio outperforms the S&P500 it shows that it is a profitable investment that is doing better than the overall market.
-The following will provide a brief description of how we gathered the data and developed our code, followed by our findings after analysing the data.
-Finally, we used Streamlit as a frontend development tool to display our result in a user friendly avenue.
+Our project's purpose is to use Algorithmic Trading and Machine Learning to demonstrate that our renewable energy portfolio is a good investment for environmentally conscious and socially responsible investors.
+We compare our portfolio to the S&P500 index with this analysis because the S&P500 is a good indicator of overall stock market performance during the dates we have chosen.
+Therefore, if our portfolio outperforms the S&P500 it shows that it is a profitable investment that is outperforming the overall market.
+The following provides a brief description of how we gathered the data and developed our code, followed by our findings after analysing the data.
+Finally, we use Streamlit as a frontend development tool to display our result in a user friendly UI.

 ## Group 12
 Amany El Gouhary, Katharine Zenta, Nicolas Hernandez, Al Bakomito